HalfDemon/iscore-rails/README.md

 ## IScorE-rails Terms
 * Document - A documention for the White and Green Teams or other purposes.

-* Anomalies - A optional chanllages made by the Green Team Leader.
+* Anomalies - A optional, or not, chanllages made by the Green Team Leader.
 This will give Blue Teams additanal points.

 * Green Team Usability Reports: These are manully checks by the Green Team to test the Blue Teams' Services.
 These forms will need changed for each year of your CDC.